CodeandCoffeeCommunity/.github/profile/README.md

 ## How to Support
 There's many ways you can support, please do what makes you comfortable.
 That being said, we want you to grow individually and gain the skills you need to work in a professional tech-related role.
 We want you to show off these titles.
 For more context, see an organizer.
 ### Volunteer
+We're open to volunteers!
 Here's a list of duties we need help with:
 - Issue classification(PM) - tagging the issues with the correct tags.
 - Mentor - Help new devs with vague coding topics.
 Example: be their [rubber duck ]([url](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) for FreeCodeCamp.com
 - Intro Circle Analyst - Run the intro circle and read off a pre-determined script and analyze for feedback